gardener/gardener/docs/proposals/20-ha-control-planes.md

 This will force the kube-scheduler to schedule the new pod in another zone.

-When it is detected that the zone has now recovered then it should rebalance the etcd members.
+When it is detected that the zone has now recovered then it should re-balance the etcd members.
 To achieve that the following `etcd-druid` should do the following:
 * Change the affinity rule to again have `requiredDuringSchedulingIgnoredDuringExecution` for `topologyKey: topology.kubernetes.io/zone`
 * Delete an etcd pod from a zone which has 2 pods running.
 Subsequently also delete the associated PV and PVC.